-The masses relevant to your model of caravan can be found in the service handbook.
+The masses relevant to your model of caravan can be found in the service handbook, page 6-8 to 6-11.

-▲ Please take care to ensure that you have allowed for the masses of all items you intend to carry in the caravan.
+Please take care to ensure that you have allowed for the masses of all items you intend to carry in the caravan.
 E.g. optional equipment, essential habitation equipment and personal effects such as clothing, food, bicycles, sailboard, sports equipment etc. The actual laden mass of the caravan as towed should thus not exceed the maximum technically permissible laden mass.
 The actual laden mass can be measured on a public weighbridge.